giantswarm/docs/src/content/general/architecture/capi/index.md

 Since we provide a **managed** Kubernetes platform, Giant Swarm has to be aware of state and unexpected events regarding the platform.
 For that reason our management clusters run a [monitoring stack](https://www.giantswarm.io/blog/monitoring-on-demand-kubernetes-clusters-with-prometheus) to watch all workload clusters and ensure all managed components are healthy.
 In each workload cluster there are several [exporters](https://prometheus.io/docs/instrumenting/exporters/) that gather and forward the metrics for each component.

-Our engineers are that are on-call are paged in case anything happens to the cluster or its base components.
-They respond to the incident based on our run-books.
-The ones we have written (and continue to update) over years operating Cloud Native systems.
+Our on-call engineers are paged in case anything happens to the cluster or its base components.
+They respond to the incident based on our run-books, the ones we have written (and continue to update) over years operating Cloud Native systems.
 In case there is an improvement to be made, a post mortem is created and a solution will be implemented before long.
 Any patch or fix added to the platform is released to all customers.

 *CI/CD Features of the Platform*